 The city first flourished in the boom years of the 19th-century's Industrial Revolution, allowing its inventive citizens to accumulate enormous wealth that was evident in the city streets; at one time the city had some of the finest Victorian buildings in the country.
 It still has some of the most ravishingly beautiful Pre-Raphaelite paintings, on view in the Birmingham Museum and Art Gallery.

 Today art galleries, theater, museums, ballet, and a symphony orchestra all thrive here.
-Creative redevelopment and public art are also making areas more attractive for the city’s 2.6 million residents.
+Creative redevelopment and public art are also making areas more attractive for the city’s 1.2 million residents.
 The redeveloped Bullring shopping center, part of which has a striking, curving facade of 15,000 aluminum disks, has won widespread critical acclaim.